Frank Stack

-Frank Huntington Stack (born October 31, 1937 in Houston, Texas) is an American underground cartoonist and fine artist.
+Frank Huntington Stack (born October 31, 1937, in Houston, Texas) is an American underground cartoonist and artist.
 Working under the name Foolbert Sturgeon to avoid persecution for his work while living in the Bible Belt, Stack published what is considered by many to be the first underground comic, The Adventures of Jesus, in 1964.

 Stack's main artistic influences were Gustave Doré, Roy Crane, and V. T. Hamlin.
 He is widely known as a printmaker, specializing in etchings and lithographs, and his sketchy comics style evokes Stack's background as an etcher.
 (His technique of creating etchings on-site was featured in American Artist magazine.)
 His oil paintings and watercolors mostly feature landscape and figure compositions.
-He lives in Columbia, Missouri where he was a longtime professor at the University of Missouri.
+He lives in Columbia, Missouri, where he was a longtime professor at the University of Missouri.

 Education and teaching career

 Stack graduated from the University of Texas at Austin with a BFA in 1959.
 He received his M.A. at the University of Wyoming, and also studied at the School of the Art Institute of Chicago and the Académie de la Grande Chaumière of Paris.

 He was a long-time professor of art at the University of Missouri, where he taught from 1963 to 2001, and is now a professor emeritus.
 In addition, he did teaching stints at Appalachian State and Virginia Tech.